Dan Crenshaw: Healthcare

 Crenshaw favors repealing the Affordable Care Act (Obamacare), describing it as an "unmitigated disaster".
 During his 2018 campaign, he advocated allowing Medicare to negotiate drug prices, becoming one of a handful of Republicans to endorse what was primarily a progressive idea.
 By 2019, however, Crenshaw had retreated from this position.

 On May 24, 2019, Crenshaw co-sponsored a bill to extend time limits for claims under the September 11th Victim Compensation Fund Act.

+Crenshaw has introduced legislation to fund research into the use of psychedelic therapy as a treatment option for military members suffering from PTSD and traumatic brain injuries.

 Donald Trump

 According to Politico, Crenshaw "voted with Donald Trump most of the time but isn't a loyalist.
 He's a stalwart conservative willing to criticize other conservatives."

 Although Crenshaw had criticized some of Trump's statements in a 2015 Facebook post, he became a "staunch defender" of Trump after the 2016 election.
 He voted against both articles of impeachment the House of Representatives brought against Trump in 2019.

 In 2020, Crenshaw defended the Trump administration's response to the COVID-19 pandemic.
 In a video Trump retweeted, Crenshaw rebutted criticisms that the Trump administration had been slow in responding to the virus.

 Crenshaw spoke at the 2020 Republican National Convention, calling the United States "a country of heroes."
 He was one of few convention speakers not to mention Trump.

-After Joe Biden won the 2020 presidential election and Trump refused to concede, Crenshaw was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the election.
-The lawsuit claimed that the four swing states that Biden won had taken "unconstitutional actions", and invoked baseless claims of fraud.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.